 Mr. David Stein reports

-The technical content of this news release has been reviewed and approved by David Lewis, PGeo, exploration manager of Kuya and a qualified person as defined by National Instrument 43-101.
+The technical content of this news release has been reviewed and approved by Dr. Hennigh, chairman of Kuya and a qualified person as defined by National Instrument 43-101.

 About Kuya Silver Corp.